joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 But by the Scale phase, you’ve codified enough of the implications these processes have on your API gateway that you can start asking:

-How are we taking that last step to enable people in a safe and compliant way so that our API gateway isn't utter chaos?
+How are we taking that last step to enable people in a safe and compliant way that doesn't turn our API gateway into utter chaos?

 -->